bitcoinj/bitcoinj.github.io/getting-started.md

 Finally, we call `kit.startAndWait()`. `WalletAppKit` is a [Guava Service](https://code.google.com/p/guava-libraries/wiki/ServiceExplained).
 Guava is a widely used utility library from Google that augments the standard Java library with some useful additional features.
 A service is an object that can be started and stopped (but only once), and you can receive callbacks when it finishes starting up or shutting down.
 You can also just block the calling thread until it's started, which is what we do here.

 The `WalletAppKit` will consider itself started when the block chain has been fully synced, which can sometimes take a while.
-You can read [SpeedingUpChainSync](/speeding-up-chain-sync) to learn how to make this process faster, but for a toy demo app it's not needed to implement any extra optimisations.
+You can [learn about how to make this faster](/speeding-up-chain-sync), but for a toy demo app it's not needed to implement any extra optimisations.

 The kit has accessors on it that give access to the underlying objects it configures.
 You can't call these (they will assert) until the class is either started or in the process of starting up, because the objects would not be created.